varunlakshmanan/covid19-survival-calculator/README.md

 ## How it works

 When the user visits the website, the website provides the user with a form with several input fields that are needed for the prediction algorithm, including age, gender, days between symptom onset and hospitalization, travel to any high risk areas, and any pre-existing medical conditions.
 Once this form is submitted, the website collects this data, along with the user's public IP address, and sends the data to the back-end API's primary endpoint for prediction.
+The back-end then uses an external API to geolocate the user to a specific country and region.
+The user's country and region is then cross-referenced with the live mortality rate datasets and population density datasets.
+All of this data is finally inputted into the gradient boosting machine learning algorithm to formulate an accurate prediction of the probability of survival.

 ## The machine learning algorithm